matheuspd/SCC0219---Web-Project/README.md

 #### Mockup (Will be updated constantly): https://www.figma.com/file/ChUXAvdSrFZn4HOzOO8cRY/Web-Project

 For now we have all the pages with some functional javascript in the login, products and cart pages.
+We did the backend but we are having problems to link it to the frontend side.

 ### Comments About the Code

 ### Test Plan

+Manual tests will be done by the Insomnia software.

+Tests to be performed:
+* As an admin:
+  - Add new product
+  - Add new admin
+  - Login and Logout
+* As an user:
+  - Sign In
+  - Buy product
+  - Login and Logout
+* Cart:
+  - Add product
+  - Buy more products than in stock
+  - Remove products from cart

 ### Test Results